-Unless you happen to be an expert on medieval alchemy, you've probably assumed essential oils were named that way due to hyperbolic marketing.
-They're essential!
-Buy now!
+Unless you happen to be an expert on medieval alchemy, you might assume that essential oils were named so due to hyperbolic marketing.
+They're essential– buy now!

-And as for carrier oils like coconut or jojoba oil, you might not have even realized they were called that – you may just know each by its name and that's it.
+And as for carrier oils like coconut or jojoba oil, you might not have realized they are referred to as such.

 IN A NUTSHELL